CollectQT/website/htdocs/README.md

 ## Politics

-We want to say our 'politics are intersectional' but saying that has no use if we don't specifically denote what intersections we actively are aware of.
-The group will have a focus on countering:
+We want to say our 'politics are intersectional' but saying that has no use if we don't specifically denote what intersections and systems we actively are aware of, those being:

+* **whorephobia / slutshaming** - Sex is not a bad or shameful thing to have, and sex work is work just as much as being a cashier is work
-* **capitalism** - an economic system wherein the means of production are largely privately owned
+* **capitalism** - An economic system wherein the means of production are largely privately owned.
+Capitalism is inherely oppressive.
-* **transphobia** - fear or hate of trans people
+* **transphobia** - Fear or hate of trans people
-* **ableism** - discrimination due to ability / disability
+* **ableism** - Discrimination due to ability / disability
-* **racism** - systematic oppression whose basis is race
+* **racism** - Systematic oppression whose basis is race.
-* **misogyny** - discrimination against women
+* **misogyny** - Discrimination against women
-* **transmisogyny** - transphobia as applied to women, misogyny as applied to trans people
+* **transmisogyny** - Transphobia as applied to women, or misogyny as applied to trans people

 ## The Team!